 Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

-Bermuda Grass is a popular warm-season grass used along the southern region of the United States.
-This type of grass is ideal for areas with heavy amounts of foot traffic due to its ability to repair itself from its creeping stems along the surface (known as stolon's) and stems beneath the soil (called rhizomes) of the turf.
-Other harsh conditions it can withstand is heat and drought, though it does require weekly watering to remain healthy.
+Bermuda Grass is a popular warm-season grass used in the southern region of the United States.
+This type of grass is ideal for areas with heavy foot traffic due to its ability to repair itself from its creeping stems along the surface (known as stolons) and stems beneath the turf's soil (rhizomes).
+It can withstand harsh conditions, heat, and drought, though it requires weekly watering to remain healthy.

-Despite its name, Bermuda Grass originates in Africa and the bengal region of India.
-It became quickly popular when it was introduced to the southern half of the United States by traveling Europeans.
+Despite its name, Bermuda Grass originates in Africa and the Bengal region of India.
+Traveling Europeans introduced it to the southern half of the United States, making it quickly popular.

-Unlike St. Augustine Grass, bermuda grass cannot grow in shaded areas and must be exposed to consistent sunlight.
-Like other warm-season grasses, bermuda grass cannot survive cold temperatures.
-Bermuda Grass is a perennial plant meaning it does not die after one season and will continue to grow under the right conditions.
+Unlike St. Augustine Grass, Bermudagrass cannot grow in shaded areas and must be exposed to consistent sunlight.
+Like other warm-season grasses, Bermudagrass cannot survive cold temperatures.
+Bermuda Grass is a perennial plant that does not die after one season and will continue to grow under the right conditions.

-If you are trying to maintain a yearly schedule for your bermuda grass, our DIY schedule guide can help.
-The instructions below were compiled by our lawn care experts and will explain when and how to treat bermuda grass.
+If you are trying to maintain a yearly schedule for your Bermuda grass, our DIY schedule guide can help.
+Our lawn care experts have compiled the instructions below and will explain when and how to treat Bermuda grass.

 Identifications